techlore/go-incognito/Scripts/Section 6/8_ Downsides to Safety.md

 The last downside is the possibility of obsession and/or phobia.
 It’s not uncommon for everything we’ve discussed in the course to shock some people.
-As big as the problems we discussed in the course are, be grateful for the positives they bring into our lives.
+As big as the problems we discussed in the course are, be grateful for the positives technology can bring into our lives.
 Being able to navigate anywhere with Google Maps, instantly messaging people around the world, sharing moments with anybody instantly--is awesome!
 There is a hidden dark side to it, but don’t forget to enjoy the positives.